Gozala/workspace/pages/PLN LabWeek 2022 takaways.md

 	- Finally it seems that there is a need to express invocation without calling out "audience".
 E.g. it is not clear who the `aud` should be in [[ucan-ipns]].
 		- Argument could be made that it should be the node that will be republishing the update on DHT / pubsub.
 		- On the other hand it does not exactly fit multicast vision.
-		- We could probably work around this by
+		- We could probably work around this e.g. by making `aud` be the `did:key` of the IPNS name itself, but it starts to feel that we